NLnetLabs/cascade/doc/manual/source/man/cascade-hsm.rst

 .. subcmd:: add

-   Add a KMIP server to use for key generation & signing
+   Add a KMIP server to use for key generation & signing.

    Note: There are no commands to remove or modify KMIP servers yet.

 .. subcmd:: show

-   Get the details of an existing KMIP server
+   Get the details of an existing KMIP server.

 .. subcmd:: list

-   List all configured KMIP servers
+   List all configured KMIP servers.

 Arguments for :subcmd:`hsm show`
 --------------------------------

 .. option:: <SERVER_ID>

-   The identifier of the KMIP server to show information about
+   The identifier of the KMIP server to show information about.

 :subcmd:`hsm add`